Mati-Wojtacha/MatchGenerator/README.md

-# TeamAllocation
+# MatchGenerator

-TeamAllocation is a straightforward application that divides people into two teams, ensuring that each person plays against another exactly once, creating a unique match for every individual.
+MatchGenerator is a straightforward application that divides people into two teams, ensuring that each person plays against another exactly once, creating a unique match for every individual.
 In addition to this core functionality, it offers the following features:

 1. Rematches: The application allows you to create rematches for all matches.
 This ensures that players can face each other again in subsequent rounds.
 2. Removal of Individual Rematch Objects: You can remove specific rematch objects if needed.
 This flexibility allows you to manage the rematch process effectively.
 3. PDF Generation: TeamAllocation provides the capability to generate PDF files containing all match details.
 These files include information about every game played.

-You can test the application, click below and test! https://mati-wojtacha.github.io/MatchGenerator/
+You can test the application, click below and test it! https://mati-wojtacha.github.io/MatchGenerator/
 # app